The NASA InSight mission to Mars

 The InSight launched on 5 May 2018 and the landing date is set to 26 November 2018.

-EEG involvement in InSight – Geophysical characterization of the shallow Martian crust
+EEG involvement in InSight – Geophysical characterisation of the shallow Martian crust

 Related publications